eriksquires/DuckDB-With-R/README.md

 ## DB Setup

-I found myself using my personal DuckDB instance in a variety of different projects.
-I wrote ETL scripts that would incrementally update a number of tables in the db but whose results were used in many separate forecasting projects.
-It was easier to keep the database itself in ~/db/ but use a soft link in each R project.

-Make sure to add **\*\*/db/** to .gitignore.
+I chose to use a single DuckDB instance in a several different but related (by data) projects.
+At first I found myself copying or moving the db around to each new project but this was not manageable, and I repeatedly lost track as to which copy was the most current.
+I ended up with the following separation of concerns:

+- The DB itself lived outside of R projects, in ~/db

+- One R project was strictly for incremental ETL.
+One script per table, and a master ETL script I could quickly comment tables in/out.

+- Many forecasting and analysis jobs shared the db.

+Though I only had a single db copy I used a soft link in each R project folder, which I demonstrate below.
+Make sure to add **\*\*/db/** to .gitignore so your git commits don’t accidentally commit the whole db.

 ``` bash
 $ cd /dev/my_r_project
 $ ln -s ~/db .
 ```

+At about 10 GB, the DB was manageable, and transferable but definitely too large for git.

 ## Helpful R Libraries